CompileZero/JS-For-Humans/README.md

 probably wondering, why do we need yet another book on JavaScript?
 Aren‘t there already too many?

 Don‘t worry, I‘ll answer the question.
-But before that, let‘s take a quick rewind of my dreadful JavaScript Journey.
+But before that, let’s take a quick rewind of my dreadful JavaScript Journey.

 Well, I had a very modest beginning with JavaScript.
 For days on end, I couldn‘t understand where I exactly needed to use JavaScript.
-Learning HTML & CSS was already a herculean task for me.
+Learning HTML & CSS was already a Herculean task for me.
 One more language just to create a lame website?

 I battled with the initial JavaScript hiccups (Data Types, Variables,